omeiirr/omeiirr/README.md

 🎓 Pursuing undergraduate degree in Computer Science

-🔭 Currently working in React
+🔭 Currently working in React, Go, and AWS

-🌱 Learning Java and DSA
+🌱 Learning Go and Rust

 👯 Curious to learn about DevOps

-🚀 2021 Goals: Contribute more to open-source projects
+🚀 2023 Goals: Contribute more to open-source projects

 <br />